GraphIt-DSL/graphit/graphit_eval/Devcloud_evaluation.md

 ```
   make clean
   make GCC_PAR=1
 ```

 The rest of the instructions is the same as benchmarking dataset1 using eval.py.
 To run a specific benchmark, use eval.py.
-This script runs **one binary per application for all graphs**.
+This script runs **more than one binary for each application, and the binaries are potentially specialized for the specific graph**.
+The schedules we used to generate each binary can be found in **benchmark.py**.

 To run a specific test